Filing a lawsuit against a hospital falls under the category of medical malpractice law.

 However, you must file a medical malpractice lawsuit within four years of the date of the underlying medical procedure, regardless of when you discovered your injury.

-Speak with a Birmingham personal injury attorney today to find out the applicable statute of limitations governing your potential case.
+Speak with an attorney today to find out the applicable statute of limitations governing your potential case.

-Why You Should Contact a Birmingham Personal Injury Lawyer
+Why You Should Contact a Birmingham Medical Malpractice Attorney

-If you’ve suffered an injury as the result of a hospital’s negligence, you should contact a personal injury lawyer as soon as possible.
+If you’ve suffered an injury as the result of a hospital’s negligence, you should contact a medical malpractice lawyer in Birmingham, Alabama as soon as possible.